medrimonia/PFA-Nethack/collected_data/991_games_diffusion/README.md

 * OS type : 64 bits
 * Memory : 8 Go

+## Known bugs during the tests
+* Doors cannot be opened due to an issue with yn question

 Remarks :
 There should have been 1000 games, but some game crashed due to the fact that this bot hasn't been really tested at this time.